 On the day I was born, I was given a teddy bear.
-Not the most masculine of starts to a story I’ve ever told but there we go.
+Not the most macho of starts to a story I’ve ever told but there we go.
 Now, it wasn’t until a few years later that this teddy got a name and it was ‘Tico’.
 Why?
 Let me tell you…

 My mother was a ski instructor when she was young and as such, when ever I asked her to tell me a story as a child, they would invariably come from her time with the international characters at Scottish Norwegian Ski School, where she worked.

 Then the worst thing happened and my mother passed away unexpectedly.
 It was devastating.
-I never really did say goodbye properly and in my opinion, she died ten years younger than can be considered to be a good innings but life isn’t fair.
+I never really did say goodbye properly and in my opinion, she died ten or more years younger than can be considered to be a good innings but life isn’t fair.

 I knew when I received a modest inheritance that I wanted to do something memorable with it.
 I wanted to get away from my mundane life and wasn’t sure I’d made the best choices career-wise and then it struck me – I needed to go travelling with these funds and remember my mother in my own way.

 It took me over a year from then to plan and raise the additional funds with which to do the trip.
 I learned a basic level of travellers Spanish, got myself kitted out with some gear, bought a round the world ticket and threw caution to the wind.

 Travelling that year wasn’t the easiest year of my life I’d ever had.
 It probably wasn’t as much wall-to-wall fun as I thought it was going to be but I learned a lot – about myself and the world.